-A father’s rights do not depend on being the biological father of a child.
-Nor do they depend on the father being married to the child’s mother.
+Your rights as a father do not depend on being the biological father of a child.
+Nor do they depend on being married to the child’s mother.

-A man has rights to custody or visitation if he is legally a father.
-A man can become a father:
+You have the right to custody or visitation if you are legally the father.
+A man can become a father by:

 To help you better understand a father’s custody and visitation rights in Nevada, our Las Vegas family law attorneys discuss:

 - 1. Who is a father under Nevada law?

 - 2. What rights do fathers have in Nevada?

 - 3. Do I have rights if I am an unmarried father?

 - 4. Can a father get sole or primary child custody?